 - Assemble the shelving unit according to the instructions

 - Build a base for the unit if you think it needs one as shown in the photos.
-It works without as well though.
+It works without it as well though.

 - Building a door is as easy as cutting and screwing a frame together that fits within the unit as pictured.

 - Lastly cut the wire cage fencing into panels and attach it to the outside of the outdoor cat cage with the staple gun

 Jenn’s story behind the Ikea catio